-NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)
+NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)

 Statement of Net Position - The statement of net position is designed to display the financial position of the Authority.
-The Authority's fund equity is report as net position, which is the excess of all of the Agency's assets over all its liabilities.
-Net Position is divided into two captions under GASB Statement 34.
-These captions apply only to Net Position and are described below:
+The Authority's fund equity is reported as net position, which is the excess of all of the agency's assets over all its liabilities.
+Net position is divided into two captions under GASB Statement 34.
+As of September 30, 2021 and 2020, the Authority reported the following classifications of net position: